-3.11 Admissions and Programs Office
+3.11 Admissions Office

-The office includes functions for recruiting, admissions management, financial aid, and admissions operations, admissions events, and part-time programs.
+The office includes functions for recruiting, admissions management, financial aid, and admissions operations, and admissions events.
 The group is responsible for some aspects of marketing and recruiting students to the M.B.A./M.S. programs, managing application flow and data entry, and directing the Admission Committee to make admissions and financial aid decisions.